isc-projects/bind9/doc/notes/notes-9.19.8.rst

   outstanding recursive queries to finish before shutting down.
 This was unintended and has been fixed. :gl:`#3183`

+- :iscman:`host` and :iscman:`nslookup` command-line options setting the
+  custom TCP/UDP port to use were ignored for ANY queries (which are sent over TCP).
+This has been fixed. :gl:`#3721`

 - The new name compression code in BIND 9.19.7 was not compressing names in zone transfers that should have been compressed, so zone transfers were larger than before.
 This has been fixed. :gl:`#3706`